frederic-perez/AmE-dictionary/data/dictionary.md

 __momentum__
 __monad__
 __Monday__ _n_ :mega: /’möndi, -deI/
-__mondegreen__ _n_ :two::dart: [:scroll: from the Scottish ballad _The Bonny Earl of Murray_, in which the line “laid him on the green” can be misheard as “Lady Mondegreen”] A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
+__mondegreen__ _n_ :three::dart: [:scroll: from the Scottish ballad _The Bonny Earl of Murray_, in which the line “laid him on the green” can be misheard as “Lady Mondegreen”] A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
 For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._
 __money on the hoof__
 __money__ _n_ :mega:
 __moneyed__